Type XXIII submarine: Background

 As with the Type XXI, the Type XXIII was intended to be constructed in sections, various modules being produced by different subcontractors.
-Some were to be assembled at foreign yards, including U-2446 through U-2460 at the Deutsche Werft yard at Mykolaiv, Southern Ukraine.
+Some were to be assembled at foreign yards, including U-2446 through U-2460 at the Deutsche Werft yard at Nikolaev, Southern Ukraine.
 These were reassigned to the Linzner yard on 1 May 1944 and subsequently cancelled.
 In the end, circumstances meant that construction was concentrated at Germaniawerft in Kiel and Deutsche Werft in Hamburg, Germaniawerft building 51 and Deutsche Werft 49.
 Of the 280 submarines ordered, only 61 entered service, and only 6 ever carried out a war patrol.

 Description

 The Type XXIII had an all-welded single hull, the first submarine to use such a design.
-It had a fully streamlined outer casing and apart from the relatively small conning tower and a fairing which housed the Diesel exhaust silencer, it had an uncluttered upper deck.
+It had a fully streamlined outer casing and apart from the relatively small conning tower and a fairing which housed the diesel exhaust silencer, it had an uncluttered upper deck.
 In line with Walter's design practice, there were no forward hydroplanes, although these were added later.

 The submarine was propelled by a single three-bladed propeller and steered by a single rudder.
 As with the Type XXI, the lower section of the figure-of-eight hull was used to house a large 62-cell battery.

 In order to allow the boat to be transported by rail, the hull sections had to be limited in size to fit the standard loading gauge.
 For transportation, the hull was broken into four sections and the bridge was removed.
 Due to the space restrictions, the forward bow section had to be made as short as possible, which meant that only two torpedo tubes could be fitted and no reload torpedoes could be carried.
 The torpedoes were loaded by ballasting the submarine down at the stern so that the bow lifted clear of the water and the torpedoes could be loaded directly into their tubes from a barge.

 The Type XXIII proved to have excellent handling characteristics, and was highly maneuverable both on the surface and underwater.
 Its crash dive time was 9 seconds, and its maximum diving depth was 180 m.
 Submerged, its speed was 12+1/2 kn, and while surfaced its speed was 9 kn.
 A submerged speed of 10+1/2 kn could be attained while snorkeling.